dutch pancake recipe

 Oven pancakes are easy and fast.
 A great breakfast idea for busy families.

-Let’s talk pans.
-A good oven pancake is made in a cast iron skillet.
+A good, puffy oven pancake is made in a cast iron skillet.
 Truthfully, you could use a different pan and have good results (like a cake pan).
 But to have really great results you need to use a heavy skillet that is oven-proof.
 I think the old-school cast iron pans can’t be beaten for oven pancakes.

 1. Put the 2 tablespoons of butter into the pan and allow it to melt in the oven.
 This heats your pan, melts your butter, and makes your oven pancake dough start baking when it hits the hot pan (something that is very, very good)